Winter Olympics 2022: China eases Covid testing rules amid rise in cases

 Locals who bought over-the-counter treatments for fever or cough symptoms have also been told to do a test within three days of the purchase.

-It comes as Chinese officials are aiming to stamp out small outbreaks of the virus before the Games begin on 4 February as Beijing continues its zero-Covid strategy.
+Chinese officials are aiming to stamp out small outbreaks of the virus before the Games begin on 4 February, as Beijing continues its zero-Covid strategy.

-'Zero spread not zero Covid'
+'Zero spread not zero cases'

-But Games officials say they expect more cases to emerge, with Dr Brian McCloskey, the chair of the Beijing 2022 Olympics medical expert panel, told a media briefing on Sunday that organisers' aims were "zero spread" not "zero cases".
+But Games officials say they expect more cases to emerge, with Dr Brian McCloskey, the chair of the Beijing 2022 Olympics medical expert panel, telling a media briefing on Sunday that organisers' aims were "zero spread" not "zero cases".

 He said the challenge lay in organisers detecting and isolating positive people quickly.